jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_spectral_resampling/spectral_resampling__to_response_function_library_.rst

 :guilabel:`Field with spectral profiles used as features` [field]
-    Binary `field <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-field>`_ with `spectral profile <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-spectral-profile>`_s used as `spectral response function <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-spectral-response-function>`_s.
+    Binary `field <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-field>`_ with `spectral profiles <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-spectral-profile>`_ used as `spectral response functions <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-spectral-response-function>`_.
 If not selected, the default field is used.
 If that is also not specified, an error is raised.

 **Outputs**